BattletechModders/StrategicOperations/README.md

 `CanDropOffAfterMoving` - if true, airlift units can move and _then_ drop their airlifted units at final location. if false, airlifted units must drop units before moving that round.

+`AirliftImmuneTags` - list of unit def tags that render that unit immune to airlifting. use for vtols and turrets, stuff like that. although airlifting turrets *is* pretty amusing

 ## Spawns

 Spawns are basically what they sound like: spawning reinforcement units at the selected location.
 These units will be AI-controlled (allied).
 Exactly <i>what</i> unit gets deployed depends on a few things.